 Most people will never have a problem with their health insurance.
-But when you do have a complaint with your plan, it can be difficult to understand the steps you must take to resolve your problem through the Wisconsin grievance process.
+But when you do have a complaint with your plan, you may be able to resolve your problem through the Wisconsin grievance process.

 Consumers are also provided an opportunity to resolve some coverage disputes through an independent review organization that has no connection to their health plan.
 See the